 There are various types of dispute resolution, including:

-– Disputing parties communicate directly through speech or writing in an attempt to reach agreement.
+Disputing parties communicate directly through speech or writing in an attempt to reach agreement via negotiation.
 This is usually the first step in the dispute resolution process, often more action is required for an agreement to be found.

-– Involves the inclusion of an impartial person (the mediator) in discussions in an effort to help the disputing parties find resolution.
-Mediation is especially useful if the parties involved in a dispute have are in clear conflict with one another.
+Mediation involves the inclusion of an impartial person (the mediator) in discussions in an effort to help the disputing parties find resolution.
+Mediation is especially useful if the parties involved in a dispute are in clear conflict with one another.

-– A more formal process, arbitration involves disputing parties submitting a case to an independent third party (the arbitrator).
+Arbitration is a more formal process, usually involving disputing parties submitting a case to an independent third party (the arbitrator).
 The parties are then bound by the arbitrator’s decision.
 Arbitration may be voluntarily entered by both parties, but often one party applies and the other is then ordered to participate.
 Arbitration is most often used in commercial contract disputes, or industrial relations disputes such as those between unions and employers.

 Arbitration is the only form of dispute resolution where the parties involved do not come to their own agreement.
 Mediators, facilitators, and conciliators offer advice and information but are not able to make a decision on how the dispute is to be resolved.

-Some law firms also offer dispute resolution services, or will represent you in the dispute resolution process.
+Some law firms offer dispute resolution services, or will represent you in the dispute resolution process.